Alxcial/DECDet/README.md

 # DECDet
-Thanks for the open-source toolbox provided by openmmlab.
+Thanks for the open-source toolbox provided by OpenMMLab.
 The config and anchor sections have been modified.
 Installation method refers to https://github.com/open-mmlab/mmdetection
 # data